Last updated on August 17th, 2021

 - Historical items of national significance: The National War Museum in Ottawa might accept medals.
 I donated Evelyn Hannon’s red boots to the Bata Shoe Museum in Toronto.

-5. Donating Items to Charitable Organizations: We often think first of Habitat for Humanity or Goodwill first.
+5. Donating Items to Charitable Organizations or Recycling them at Value Village: We often think first of Habitat for Humanity or Goodwill first.
 The big ones get donations and everybody knows of them.
 But if you hear of a small church or synagogue that’s supporting somebody, they’re looking for things, or something smaller.
 Try a women’s shelter.
 Every community has agencies that are looking for stuff.
 The Furniture Bank will take furniture and issue a tax receipt.
-When you can give your things (like clothing) to people, that makes it a little less guilt-ridden.
+Value Village takes not only clothing but household items.
+When you can give your things (like clothing) to people who can use it, that makes it a little less guilt-ridden.

 The ethos of living simply has become my way of life as I prepare for travel in the future.
 When I downsized two years ago, my vision was to travel.
 To be free.
 As I move into an even smaller space, I found some soul sisters in Kate and Christine, who didn’t want to be constrained by their material possessions either!